 What comes across strongest with this tea is a deeply layered dried fruit and medicinal herb flavor, present upfront and lingering quite a bit on the palate after swallowing - that's the most dominant impression.

-There's also good complexity, with sweetness woven in, a zesty note along the side of the tongue, and some herbal astringency somewhere in between.
+There's also good complexity, with sweetness woven in, a slight zesty note along the side of the tongue, and some herbal astringency somewhere in between.
 A tea whose edges aren't fully polished yet.
 What balances that is the aftertaste: it stays mouthwatering and sweet, and over time the session slowly resolves into more sweetness.

 A lot of what this tea offers is hard to fully articulate - more like a sense of woody boxiness in the mouth, as though the tea is somewhat closed in.